Education

 Introduction

 Drug abuse refers to the unregulated and excessive use of drugs in amounts which lead to emotional, physical and social harm to the user.
-Drug abuse is rampant in the urban centers which are the sole markets of the drugs.
-Drug abuse id practiced by many people from all walks of life, but it is common in the urban centers among the young and free people of the gay culture.
-Substance abuse not only affects the users but also affect the surrounding people such as neighbors, friends, family and relatives (Johnston, 2010, p.
+Drug abuse is rampant in the urban centres, which are the sole markets for drugs.
+Drug abuse is practised by many people from all walks of life, but it is common in urban centres among the young and free people of the gay culture.
+Substance abuse not only affects the users but also affects the surrounding people, such as neighbours, friends, family and relatives (Johnston, 2010, p.
 20).
-Drug abuse has a lot of negative effects and consequences, especially to the addicts.
-Over the last several decades, drug abuse has become a global problem especially in the urban environment and in turn posing adverse effects and a threat to the gay culture.
+Drug abuse has a lot of negative effects and consequences, especially for the addicts.
+Over the last several decades, drug abuse has become a global problem, especially in the urban environment and in turn, posing adverse effects and a threat to the gay culture.

 Analysis

 The main feature of drug substances is that they cause addiction.
-Addiction disrupts physical and mental mood and well- being.it also cause the user to depend on the drug dose entirely.
+Addiction disrupts physical and mental mood and well-being.
+It also causes the user to depend on the drug dose entirely.
 The absence of the drug within the body system causes serious conditions and seizures as well as severe pain muscles in body muscles and body organs (McKirnan & Peterson, 1989, p.
 546).
 The mental dependence is depicted by the fact that the user strives to achieve balance and normalcy.
-In relevance to speculation, drug abuse is widely increasing in the urban centres hence leading to a proportional number of addicts in the streets (Goode, 1989).
+In relevance to speculation, drug abuse is widely increasing in urban centres, hence leading to a proportional number of addicts on the streets (Goode, 1989).

-Substance use causes multiple injuries, deaths and illnesses among people in the gay culture which does not regulate drug use and behaviours that come along with the consumption of drug substances (Degenhardt & Hall, 2012, p.
+Substance use causes multiple injuries, deaths and illnesses among people in the gay culture, which does not regulate drug use and behaviours that come along with the consumption of drug substances (Degenhardt & Hall, 2012, p.
 57).
 Most youths within the urban environment are directly exposed to drug use as the urban centres are mostly the source of the drugs.
-For instance, in the gay culture which allows freedom for drug use among youths, the youths are with no doubt bound to succumb to alcoholism and substance use which is not regulated in the urban areas.
-Moreover, most of the drugs abused in the town centres are beneficial to the humankind but very harmful when consumed in large amounts.
+For instance, in the gay culture, which allows freedom for drug use among youths, the youths are, without a doubt, bound to succumb to alcoholism and substance use, which is not regulated in urban areas.
+Moreover, most of the drugs abused in the town centres are beneficial to humankind but very harmful when consumed in large amounts.
 Drugs such as marijuana, cocaine, heroin and alcohol are mostly abused by the youths as they are in high supply within the cities.
 On the other hand, prescription drugs such as opioids are also commonly abused.

 Drug abuse in the gay culture destroys professional, social and cultural ties.
-Drug dependence reduces the level of self-realisation hence negatively affecting and ruining relations among people.
-It also destroys a family budget, causes society conflicts as well as individual conflicts.
+Drug dependence reduces the level of self-realisation, hence negatively affecting and ruining relations among people.
+It also destroys a family budget and causes societal conflicts as well as individual conflicts.
 Drugs deter critical and intellectual thinking among the users, forcing them to get involved in actions and behaviours without making critical judgments.
 Addicted or alcoholic people will find it hard to relate well to other people.
-It also causes the users to wear off both physically and hence appears as mentally unstable, and in turn, people turn them as mad and therefore hard to relate to them.
+It also causes the users to wear off both physically and hence appear as mentally unstable, and in turn, people turn them as mad and, therefore, hard to relate to them.

-The factors involved in the increase in drug abuse in the urban centres include but not limited to: the increase in the rate of unemployment, peer pressure, personal stresses and desire for pleasure.
+The factors involved in the increase in drug abuse in the urban centres include but are not limited to the increase in the rate of unemployment, peer pressure, personal stresses and desire for pleasure.
 The leading factor in causing drug use is the desire for pleasure.
 The youths in the town always want to attend parties and are involved in alcohol and drug use and view this as pleasurable and stress relieving.
-The lack of employment makes people to be idle and hence indulge in drugs to stay busy.
-Also, peer pressure is high in the urban centres due to a large number of youth habited by the towns making them influence each other into drug use.
-The drugs mostly consume include sedatives, hallucinogens and stimulants which are consumed.
+The lack of employment makes people idle and, hence, indulge in drugs to stay busy.
+Also, peer pressure is high in the urban centres due to a number of youth habited by the towns, making them influence each other into drug use.
+The drugs mostly consumed include sedatives, hallucinogens and stimulants which are consumed.
 Over the counter, medics are also commonly abused.

 The urban place should also set up measures to regulate substance use.
-This can be done for example through banning the use of hard drugs such as cocaine and heroin which in are highly addictive.
+This can be done, for example, by banning the use of hard drugs such as cocaine and heroin, which are highly addictive.
 Peddlers should also be arrested.
 Other measures include providing employment opportunities to the youths in the urban centres to avoid being idle.
-Adopting of regulative and caring cultures in the cities will also play a crucial part in preventing drug use.
+Adopting regulative and caring cultures in the cities will also play a crucial part in preventing drug use.
 Drug prescribers should also be inspected to ensure that they are competent enough to prescribe the right quantity of medicine to their buyer.
 This would prevent cases of misuse of the over-the-counter drugs.
 Also, protective cultures which do not allow for drug use and immoral behaviours should be adopted instead to set values which regulate drug use.

-Various desirable treatments are however available to counteract these drug effect on the urban gay culture (Wright, 2000, p.
+Various desirable treatments are, however, available to counteract these drug effects on the urban gay culture (Wright, 2000, p.
 665).
-Treatment centres such as rehabilitation centres, ambulatory out-patient services, and detoxification and non-alcoholic programs have been widely encouraged and set up in the cities to aid in preventing and treating drug-related problems.
-Additionally, these programs are also in the forefront in raising awareness against substance use.
-This is core in ensuring that youths refrain from drug use.
+Treatment centres such as rehabilitation centres, ambulatory outpatient services, and detoxification and non-alcoholic programs have been widely encouraged and set up in the cities to aid in preventing and treating drug-related problems.
+Additionally, these programs are also at the forefront of raising awareness against substance use.
+This is core to ensuring that youths refrain from drug use.

 Conclusion

-In conclusion, it is evident that drug use has been rampant over the decades especially in the urban areas especially due to the permissive cultures which allow for drug use provide the users are having fun and enjoying.
+In conclusion, it is evident that drug use has been rampant over the decades, especially in urban areas, especially due to the permissive cultures which allow for drug use, provided the users are having fun and enjoying themselves.
 Drug abuse is also widespread in towns due to the high rates of unemployment as well as an increase in stress and personal problems.
-The effects of drug consumption are also major and include addiction, deaths, psychological, physical and emotional changes which hinder normalcy.
-However, treatment facilities can be set up in the urban areas to help in preventing and treating problems associated with drug use.
+The effects of drug consumption are also major and include addiction, death, and psychological, physical and emotional changes which hinder normalcy.
+However, treatment facilities can be set up in urban areas to help prevent and treat problems associated with drug use.
 The effects can also be reduced through setting up laws and regulations aimed at reducing or banning the supply of drugs to the cities.

 Bibliography